Doctor Fate: Khalid Nassour

+Created by Paul Levitz and Sonny Liew, Khalid Nassour serves as the modern incarnation of the character.
+Both of the Nelson bloodline and of Egyptian ancestry (paternally), he is introduced as an Egyptian-American Muslim and medical student who inherits the role of Doctor Fate.
+Unlike Nelson, he is among the subsequent versions with agency as Doctor Fate.
+Partially inspired by Marvel Comics' Spider-Man and Doctor Strange, he is initially a twenty-two year medical student burdened with a significant responsibility and interacts in a mystical world similarly to Strange.
+Since his inception, the character is both a physician and sole Doctor Fate incarnation.
+Well-received among critics, this version is compared to Marvel Comics' Kamala Khan as representing an underrepresented demographic while also praising his design and incorporation of Egyptian elements compared to Greek/Roman.

 Supporting cast

 In both More Fun Comics and Immortal Doctor Fate (backup issues from Flash), Doctor Fate has a small cast of characters; Inza Cramer, whom acts as his love interest, acts as his partner and confidante whom later becomes his wife.
 Nabu, his patron, is also a reluctant ally whom is responsible for gradually eroding his personal agency as Doctor Fate.
 Vern Copeland is a fellow archaeologist whom is also smitten with Inza and noted to have similarities to Kent.
 The second half of the 1988 Doctor Fate series featured a larger supporting cast: Tooly and Tildly Wilson, an African-American couple and supporter of Doctor Fate with three children.
 Debby Niles, a police officer and niece of the Wilsons, was Inza's best friend and a close confidante whom was aware of their dual life.
 Another included corrupt billionaire-turned-ally Thomas Bridge, Shat-Ru, a renegade-turned-friend and Lord of Order who posed as Kent's grandfather and spouted nihilistic ideals, and his eccentric girlfriend, Dorothea.